amlel-el-mahrouss/photon/ReadMe.md

-# ZKA Photon SDK.
+# ZKA Photon SDK and MyPhoton.

 ## Description:

-A Browser engine written in C++ for ZKA OS, Windows and Linux.
+A runtime written in C++ for Photon OS, Windows and Linux.

 ##### Copyright ZKA Technologies.
 All rights reserved.